 As complexed human beings, we forget and remember, we fall in and out of love, we experience difficult emotions and we experience spiritual elevation.
 We have much more in us that meets the eye.
 How are we going to discover it?

 The teachings and the practices as were given by the Buddha around 2,600 years ago open for us a window to freedom.
 Vipassana means insight and clear seeing.
-The art of Vipassana meditation is a way of life, involving qualities like mindfulness, concentration, creativity, flexibility, patience, love, persistency and many others.
-These, in turn, may alter our perception and our inner climate to one of friendliness, peace, or equanimity but mainly changes our habitual ways of perception and attitudes towards well being.
-This allow us to feel the freshness and immediacy of life, and we can find ourselves opening to the human possibility, the one which the Buddha fulfilled in his own life: an unbounded liberation of the heart and mind.
+The art of Vipassana meditation is a way of life, that asks for persistency and of different ways of looking.
+It is a path of curiosity and of direct knowing, of true understanding and radical acceptance of things as they are.
+From these qualities emerge the freshness and immediacy of life, and we find ourselves opening to the human possibility, the one which the Buddha had fulfilled in his own life: an unbounded liberation of the heart and mind.

 The spiritual journey